The following is a random sample of typical questions I get from readers.

 When will your next book be available?

-While my life passion is writing, I also have an amazing wife, a career as a technology executive, and a love of fitness.
-I’m currently training for a full Ironman in 2019.
+While my life passion is writing, I also have an amazing wife, a fun career as a technology executive, and a love of fitness.
+I completed the Arizona Ironman in 2019, took a pandemic pause in 2020, and am going in for ankle surgery this spring before training for another Ironman in 2024.

-All that said, I’ll won’t stop writing until I die.
+All that said, I won’t stop writing until I die.
 So, the next book is coming soon. 🙂

 Unless, of course, I’m dead.